jdub4asdfg/static-site-generator/README.md

 ```

 Lastly, always start your markdown files with a `h1` header, any text in this header will be the name of your browser tab.

-You can visit [this demo site](https://jdub4asdfg.github.io/static-site-generator/) and take a look at my source code under the **content** directory if you need an example of how to write markdown files.